 - Electric wiring, junction box, switch and electric supplies as needed

-- Typical hand tools (screwdrivers, powered drill, tape measure, etc)
+- Common hand tools (screwdrivers, powered drill, tape measure, etc)

 - Reciprocating or circular saw

-- Ladder tall enough to have roof access, and/or gable access for mounting louvers where needed
+- Ladder that is tall enough to reach your roof access, and/or gable access for mounting louvers where needed

-- Electric circuit tester and tools for working with electrical wiring
+- Other tools as needed for working with electrical wiring

 Factors that Can Effect the Installation Cost

-Depending on your home, your availability and the person installing your attic fan, there are several factors that can increase the price you pay.
+Depending on your home, your availability and the person installing your attic fan, there may be other factors that can increase the price you pay.

 - Your Availability – If you are only available in the afternoon or late in the day, it can be excruciatingly hot inside your attic.
 Make yourself available as early in the day as possible to avoid a worker being in the attic after 11am.

 - Type of Attic Fan Being Installed – Attaching a gable fan to the peak on one end of your roof is a pretty easy process.
 Cutting a hole between two rafters and repairing the shingles so they never leak is a lot harder.